 - What students say

 Augustana's dental school placement rate is well above the national average.
-Over the past five years, 66% of Augustana students were accepted into dental school.
-The national average rate of acceptance for the Class of 2012 is 45%.
+Over the past three years, 74% of Augustana students were accepted into dental school.
+The national average rate of acceptance for the Class of 2013 is 47%.

 Most Augustana graduates attend dental school at Southern Illinois University, Midwestern University-Illinois and University of Illinois at Chicago.
 Other schools graduate have attended include Creighton University, Indiana University, University of Iowa, Midwestern University-Arizona and University of Minnesota.